 RSS Post Importer

-RSS Post Importer can be used to import, curate, syndicate, merge and display full text RSS feeds on your WordPress site.
+The RSS Post Importer plugin allows you to curate, syndicate, import, merge and display full text RSS feeds on your WordPress site.

-RSS Post Importer will fetch an RSS feed and publish the entire content of each feed item as a standalone post.
+RSS Post Importer fetches an RSS feed and publishes the full article content of each item in the feed as a separate post.

 For more details, go here: